neethuraj2025/neethuraj2025/README.md

-- 👋 Hi, I’m @neethuraj2025
+- 👋 Hi, I’m @neethu Raj
-- 👀 I’m interested in Programming..
+- 👀 I’m interested in Data science & Programming..
-- 🌱 I’m currently learning Data analytics..
+- 🌱 I’m currently learning Data analytics at Edubridge..
 - 💞️ I’m looking to collaborate on Data analysis projects
 - 📫 How to reach me ...